reg-terraform-modules/terraform-aws-api_gateway-data_receiver/README.md

-# Resource/function: api gateway/rest api

-## Purpose
-API pipeline setup for generating apis for reciving data in message body.
+# Documentation

+This module generates a rest-api for invoking Lambda functions through API Gateway and passing data to Lambda in the request body.

-## Description
+## Module description
 Generates a default API for reciving data using POST method, and connect it to lambda for handeling.
 The API generates an API_KEY required for autorization, and activates logging to CloudWatch for each invokation.

 ## Requires